-Your application will be reviewed and scored according to the quality of your response to the requirements listed below for developing the Project Narrative (Sections A-E).
-These sections describe what you intend to do with vour project.
+Your application will be reviewed and scored according to the quality of your response to the requirements listed below for developing the Project Narrative (Sections A-D).
+These sections describe what you intend to do with your project.

-- In déveloping the Project Narrative section of your application, use these instructions, which have been tailored to this program.
-These are to be used instead of the "Program Narrative" instructions found in the PHS 5161-1. - The Project Narrative (Sections A-E) together may be no longer than 30 - You must use the five sections/ headings listed below in developing your Project Narrative.
+- In developing the Project Narrative section of your application, use these instructions, which have been tailored to this program.
+These are to be used instead of the "Program Narrative" instructions found in the PHS 5161-1. - You must use the four sections/ headings listed below in developing your Project Narrative.
 Be sure to place the required information in the correct section, or it will not be considered.
-Your application will be scored according to how well you address the requirements for each section of the Project Narrative.

-Reviewers will be looking for evidence of cultural competence in each section of the Project Narrative.
+Your application will be scored according to how well you address the requirements for each section. - Reviewers will be looking for evidence of cultural competence in each section of the Project Narrative.
 Points will be assigned based on how well you address the cultural competence aspects of the evaluation criteria.
 SAMHSA's guidelines for cultural competence can be found on the SAMHSA Web site at www.samhsa.gov.
-Click on "Grant Opportunities.'

-The Supporting Documentation you provide in Sections F-I and Appendices 1-5 will be considered by reviewers in assessing your response, along with the material in the Project Narrative.

-The number of points after each heading is the maximum number of points a review committee may assign to that section of your Project Narrative.
+Click on "Grant Opportunities." - The Supporting Documentation you provide in Sections E-H and Appendices 1-5 will be considered by reviewers in assessing your response, along with the material in the Project Narrative. - The number of points after each heading below is the maximum number of points a review committee may assign to that section of your Project Narrative.
 Bullet statements in each section do not have points assigned to them.
-They are provided to invite the attention of applicants and reviewers to important areas within the criterion.
+They are provided to invite the attention of applicants and reviewers to important areas within each section.